Incinerator632/Tree-Climb/README.md

 April 4th - Finished the one-sheet pitch.
 Made the score and timer text UI.
 Changed the distance between platforms to give the player more space to move.
 Added a new font.
 (2 hours)
 April 9th - Added a pause screen.
 Added a Controls button on the main menu.
 Changed the button size on all buttons.
 Added a Controls menu.
 Added controls to the Controls menu.
 The start button works on the main menu.
 The back button in the Controls menu brings you back to the main menu.(4 hours)
 April 10th - Added a barrier that does not allow the player to pass a certain point.
 Made the timer count down from two minutes.
 Made the player accumulate points when hitting platforms.
 (3 hours)
-April 16h - Made the game start when hitting the start button.
+April 16th - Made the game start when hitting the start button.
 Made the sprites for the powerups.
-(4 hours) (31 hours left to go)
+(4 hours) April 17th - Made a background.
+Made the buttons highlight when hovered on.
+(2 hours) (29 hours left to go)